 When you think of farming, you probably think of crops, livestock, or dairy farming.
 It’s not every day that you come across a topic like worm farming.
 The humble worm was once just considered to be a creepy crawler, while today it’s making smart entrepreneurs thousands of dollars!

-Once people realized that earthworms are essential for places like bait and tackle shops, these little critters rose in importance.
 People started breeding them in tiny enclosures for business purposes.
+While worms have always sold well to fishermen at bait shops, these little critters rose in importance with the recent popularity of using worm castings for composting.
 This led to all-out worm farms being set up as the vermicompost system became a legitimate business.
 And it has been thriving not only in the U.S. but worldwide.

 According to Amy Jeanroy of The Spruce, you can start worm farming at home.
 All you need is “room for a bucket or shoebox, then you have room for a worm bin in your home.”
 Home growers usually use their worms for compost material to grow their gardens.
 On the other hand, commercial worm farms sell their worms to gardeners and/or fishermen.
-Commercial worm farmers usually breed red worms and mammoth Canadians, as these are best to sell to both gardeners and fishermen alike.
+Commercial worm farmers usually breed red worms and mammoth Canadians, as these are widely desired by both gardeners and fishermen alike.

 The demand for worms and their by-products has increased in relation to the growth of industries like agriculture and crop farming.
 The worm farming industry will give you sufficient competition, but don’t be afraid to break into this market.
-If you try hard and stay focused, you will be able to create a sizeable business to rival any of the established names in worm farming.
+If you try hard and stay focused, you could create a sizeable business to rival any of the established names in worm farming.

-As you can see, there is a large market out there with a constant demand for well-raised worms.
-Now that you know the market trends, let’s discuss how you can go about starting your own worm farm.
+There’s a broad market out there with a constant demand for well-raised worms.
+How can you go about starting your own worm farm?

 The first thing you need to do is draw up a comprehensive business plan that outlines what you aim to do.
 There are several niches within the worm farming industry that you can capitalize on.
 Your business plan should outline which niche you plan on developing and which kinds of worms you will be breeding, plus how many pounds of worms you plan to start with.
 Here are the niches you can explore: